camunda/blog.camunda.org/content/post/2019/06/camunda-optimize-25-released.md

 ## Running Flow Nodes Durations

-Until this release it was already possible to analyze durations of completed flow nodes (including user tasks).
-As for continuous process improvement and monitoring purposes running flow nodes and user tasks are also very important, we added the duration for running flow nodes and user tasks, too.
+Until this release it was already possible to analyze durations of completed Flow Nodes (including User Tasks).
+As for continuous process improvement and monitoring purposes, running Flow Nodes and User Tasks are also very important, we added the duration for running Flow Nodes and User Tasks, too.
 In combination with the above mentioned configuration option it is now possible to create reports that focus on running flow durations.

 {{< figure src="flow-node-durations.png" alt="Flow Node Durations" >}}

-This feature becomes even more valuable in situations when you are interested in the idle or work time of running user tasks and want to make sure that certain user tasks are not taking too long.
+This feature becomes even more valuable in situations when you are interested in the idle or work time of running User Tasks and want to make sure that certain User Tasks are not taking too long.

 ## User Task Assignee + Candidate Groups

 User Tasks play an important role in most processes that are being automated with Camunda BPM today.
 With Optimize 2.4 we added more support for User Tasks and made the Idle, Work and Total times of User Tasks available in Reports.

 With this release we go a step further and import additional valuable information to Optimize.
-This includes user task assignees and candidate groups.
+This includes User Task assignees and candidate groups.
 Based on this data Optimize allows you to create new exciting reports:

 First of all you can easily see how the User Tasks are distributed across the different users of your process.

 {{< figure src="user-task-assignee.png" alt="User Task Assignees" >}}

-With additional configuration this even allows you to see which user is currently working on many user tasks and which ones have only few assigned.
+With additional configuration this even allows you to see which user is currently working on many User Tasks and which ones have only few assigned.

 {{< figure src="user-task-assignee-running.png" alt="User Task Assignees Running" >}}

 Before a User Task is claimed by a specific user, usually a candidate group(s) is assigned.
-With the help of `group by Candidate Group` you can identify how the tasks are distributed - for running, completed or all user tasks.
+With the help of `group by Candidate Group` you can identify how the tasks are distributed - for running, completed or all User Tasks.

 {{< figure src="user-task-candidates.png" alt="User Task Candidate Groups" >}}

 The same functionality is also available for User Task durations.
-The User Task Duration Time settings can now be found in the configurations overlay as you can see in following screen:
+The User Task Duration Time settings can now be found in the Configurations Options Popover as you can see in following screen:

 {{< figure src="user-task-duration-setting.png" alt="User Task Duration Setting" >}}